neilmiddleton/neilmiddleton.github.com/_posts/2012-04-11-heroku-asset-pipeline-faq.md

 config.action_mailer.asset_host = ENV["YOUR_S3_BUCKET"]
 {% endhighlight %}

+Note, the mailer settings are for when you are pushing out email containing images and so on.
+Those emails need your assets too!

 ###Updates

 This is a living article.
 Over time I will add further information as I see the need.
 In the meantime feel free to ask questions or add more information, or better still, [fork this document](https://github.com/neilmiddleton/neilmiddleton.github.com) and send me a pull request.